mattborn/mattborn-deprecated/README.md

 8. `git commit -m 'Public No. ###'`

 Note: The number used in step 3 and step 8 should be the same.

+## Testing Prose.io

+Going to save these few lines to see how it handles the commit.